vuejs/router/docs/guide/advanced/composition-api.md

 }
 ```

-The `route` object is a reactive object, so any of its properties can be watched and you should **avoid watching the whole `route`** object:
+The `route` object is a reactive object, so any of its properties can be watched and you should **avoid watching the whole `route`** object.
+In most scenarios, you should directly watch the param you are expecting to change

 ```js
 import { useRoute } from 'vue-router'